flancian/garden/agora pkg chapter.md

 By becoming part of the reference Agora, users endorse [[common]] intents by default, but can [[opt out]] of any intents perceived as problematic.
 In addition they can contribute personal intents which can be endorsed by other users, thus becoming [[common]].

-The author proposes we use an Agora to define and extend Agora Protocol as a project in the [[commons]].

 These are sample intents of the [[author]].
-They can be optionally endorsed by arbitrary users of an Agora.
+They can be optionally endorsed by users of an Agora.

-- The author is a Flancian
+- The author proposes we use an Agora to define and extend Agora Protocol as a project in the [[commons]].
 - The author tries to follow the [[principle of charity]].
-- The author tries to use [[agora protocol]].
+- The author tries to use [[Agora protocol]] to communicate with clarity.
 - The author offers to extend [[agora protocol]] with [[agora rfcs]].
 - The author tries to [[cooperate]] with others [[pro socially]] by default.
 - The author tries to [[help]] others whenever possible.